 In 1937 The London Gazette announced the dissolution of an Ernest Hancock/William Jump partnership at Rookery Bridge.
-Who ran the business when Herbert Vickers died in 1917?
+But who ran the business when Herbert Vickers died in 1917?

 An advert in 1942 identified E W Hancock as Managing Director.

-We can guess far better what was going on at the Acton Bridge factory from the story of the going ons at Sutton Weaver just down the river ...
+We can guess what was going on at the Acton Bridge factory from the story of the going ons and happenings at Sutton Weaver just down the river ...

 The chemistry and process detail of the early dark satanic processes is an eye opener ... a flavour of the past ...
 Frank tells the fascinating story ... a good yarn about these early factories which should be recorded and before it is lost forever -

 'Cheshire Gelatines was owned by the 'Gortons' who had the large Glue works at Paddington in Warrington with sister companies - the Rookery Bridge Refining Company which was located on the canal at Sandbach and Cheshire Gelatines at Sutton Weaver.
 I found references to the Acton Bridge factory along my way at Sutton Weaver ...
 Acton Bridge was definitely related to the gelatine activities at Sutton Weaver ...